 Odie is a talented foot warmer and kills it in soccer.
 He’s well traveled (came to Maine all the way from Tennessee), and he’s got a cuteness that can’t be measured with strict kennel club criteria.

 Odie’s a mutt, you see.
 A loveable, wonderful, genetically diverse mutt.
-And while mutts don’t get to strut the carpet at Westminster, they’re still Best in Show in our hearts. (awww!)
+Those wonderful mixed breeds got to show their talents at Westminster for the first time during the weekend’s agility trials, which were open to mixed breed dogs (kudos to husky mix Roo!).
+But mutts don’t get to strut the carpet during the annual dog show.
+Still, they’ll always be Best in Show in our hearts. (awww!)

 So let us celebrate the Mutts of Maine.
 Let us put their paws on a pedestal.
 Let us rally around our dogs of mixed breed, curious personalities, and anomolistic fur patterns.